nmattia/nmattia.com/src/content/blog/using-luks-on-macos/index.md

 diskutil unmountDisk /dev/disk4
 ```

-### Boot the VM
+### Starting the VM

 Start the Ubuntu VM with the external drive:

 > [!NOTE]
 >
-> Use `/dev/rdisk4` instead of eg `/dev/disk4` so that the disk is passed through "raw".
-This gives Ubuntu direct control over the disk without QEMU or macOS interfering.
+> Note the use of `/dev/rdisk4` (instead of `/dev/disk4`) so that the disk is passed through "raw".
+This gives Ubuntu direct control over the disk, without `QEMU` or macOS interfering.

 ```shell
 sudo qemu-system-aarch64 \